lightray22/andromeda-desktop-clients/README.md

 ## CppCheck

-Static analysis is done with the `tools/analyze` script which runs cmake and cppcheck.
+Static analysis is done with cppcheck (must be installed).
+Run `tools/analyze` to run the static analysis.

+## Catch2 Testing

+Unit testing is done with catch2, which is built in-tree.
+Run `tools/unittests` to build and run tests.
+If configuring cmake manually, use `-DBUILD_TESTING=1`.